noahehall/theBookOfNoah/web_technoligies/core/workers/_workers.md

         - the path needs to be written as /sw-test/sw.js, not /sw.js.
       - Each time a page within your scope is loaded, the service worker is installed against that page and operates on it.
       - each page SHARES the same worker context, watchout for globals
+      - The service worker will only catch requests from clients under the service worker's scope.
+      - The max scope for a service worker is the location of the worker.
+      - If your service worker is active on a client being served with the Service-Worker-Allowed header, you can specify a list of max scopes for that worker.
     - `Clients.claim()` - force new worker to claim existing pages